Rezanans-wow/BZ-antiddos/README.md

-# Protection from bad ASN
+# Bad Zone-AntiDDoS (Stop bad ASN attack your server)
 Little bash script, for block ip/subnet of bad ASN (What using Stressers)
 > Me are happy if you want to help me with this script!
 Or any fork, are encouraged